Skip to content

 Junction Objects for Many-to-Many

-When two objects have a many-to-many relationship, you need a junction object with two master-detail relationships.
+When two objects have a many-to-many relationship, a junction object with two master-detail relationships is required.

 Junction Object Rules